sderosiaux/react-stack-step-by-step/README.md

-# 1. From scratch, old school : react in browser, no npm, no jsx
+# 1. React in browser, no nodejs, no jsx

+From scratch, old school style.

 ## Why ?

 Because React rocks.
+Because we want to start with the beginning, the simplest case.

 ## What to do

-- Create a folder (!)
+- Create a project folder with a subfolder `src` by default
-- Create an `index.html` with some `<script>` to reference React scripts : `react.js` and `react-dom.js` (in that order, the latter depends on the former)
+- Create `index.html` with some `<script>` to reference React scripts : `react.js` and `react-dom.js` (in that order, the latter depends on the former)
-- You can find those scripts either by downloading the [starter kit](https://facebook.github.io/react/downloads/react-0.14.3.zip) from Facebook and unzip it inside your folder, or by using the facebook cdn :
+- You can find those scripts either by downloading the [starter kit](https://facebook.github.io/react/downloads/react-0.14.3.zip) from Facebook and unzip it inside your folder, or by using the facebook cdn for instance :
 ```html
 <script src="https://fb.me/react-0.14.3.min.js"></script>
 <script src="https://fb.me/react-dom-0.14.3.min.js"></script>
 ```
-- Create an `App.js` with some basic React code (for now, using ES5, no need of anything else) and add it into `index.html`
+- Create `App.js` with some basic React code (for now, using Javascript ES5, to be browser compatible) and add a reference into `index.html`
 - Open `index.html` in a browser, tada

-## Details
+## App.js

 Here is a simple React program using old Javascript ES5 syntax :